gcallah/BookReviews/coyne_hall.md

 "We cannot make sense of the world without pure theory because we must have a theoretical grounding to orient our efforts and understanding" (32).

-This is just rationalist nonsense: how in the world could understanding begin with "pure theory"?
-A theory is an abstraction that attempts to reveal an orderly relationship between aspects of our experience.
-If we do not first have experiences that we, to some extent, comprehend, how in the world could we ever abstract a theory from them?
-We would be attempting to make a theory of the incomprehensible.
+This is a puzzling contention to me.
+As I understand it, a theory is an abstraction from concrete reality.
+If we do not first have some understanding of concrete reality, how could we ever abstract a theory from it?
+A theory is an attempt make what is already somewhat comprehensible more fully comprehensible.
+If we began from a state of sheer incomprehension about some aspect of experience, there is no way we could formulate a theory about it.

-How in the world could any individual form, from a completely incomprehensible series of experiences, a theory that might make sense of them?

-Instead, I hold that a theory is an abstraction from concrete experience and that the concrete experiences themselves must be, at least to some extent, comprehensible, or no theory could be abstracted from them.
-There is no possibility that, starting from some "experiences" that are completely incomprehensible, one could ever proceed to any theory that would further our understanding of them.
-Instead, we always proceed from something that is partially understood to something that is better understood.